Women & Leadership

 Male or female, good leadership means knowing who you are and humbly standing firm in your identity.
 All leadership is ordained by God, so if you are leading a Kingdom business, it is because God saw something in you that your people need – and most often the thing they need is you.

 Time and time again in the Bible we see strong women judging nations, prophesying over kings and delivering people groups from genocide.
 They smuggled spies, went to war, stayed by Jesus’ side as He was murdered, and they were the first at the empty tomb.
 It was even a group of women who opened the door for the spread of the Gospel into the West.

 The first sermon given after Jesus rose from the dead made it clear that the Holy Spirit was for everyone.
 Peter quoted the prophet Joel at Pentecost saying:

 “And it shall come to pass afterward, that I will pour out my Spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions.
 Even on the male and female servants in those days I will pour out my Spirit.” – Joel 2:28-29

 As kingdom leaders in business, we have the opportunity to bring the Kingdom of God to earth in this tangible way.
 Men and women are designed to lead side-by-side, each working with one another as they exhibit the unique expression of God that is inside each of them.
 God cannot be divided against Himself, so a true reflection of His heart in our businesses will require men and women walking along side one another in humility, collaboration and grace.

-Men, if you have been given a position of leadership, do not be afraid to raise up strong and wise women around you.
+Men, if you have been given a position of leadership, do not be afraid to raise up strong women around you.
 You have a platform and a voice that many do not have, and the Kingdom needs men who will speak up and stand up for Eve.